Slovenia national cricket team

-The Slovenian national cricket team is the team that represents Slovenia in international cricket.
+The Slovenian national cricket team represents Slovenia in international cricket.
 The national organising body in Slovenia, the Slovenian Cricket Association, became an affiliate member of the International Cricket Council (ICC) in 2005 and an associate member in 2017.

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
-Therefore, all Twenty20 matches played between Slovenia and other ICC members after 1 January 2019 will be a full T20I.
+Therefore, all Twenty20 matches played between Slovenia and other ICC members after 1 January 2019 have T20I status.

 History

 Early days

 It is thought that cricket was introduced to Slovenia in 1974, after Borut Čegovnik, then a 13-year-old boy from the mountain town of Mežica, was introduced to the sport on an extended visit to his penpal in Birchington-on-Sea, Kent.
 He received extensive coaching from his host's father, and went back to his home with a selection of cricket equipment having decided that cricket was just the thing for his town.
 Seventeen, mainly single-wicket, tournaments were held between 1974 and 1982, with 24 local boys playing.
 The game was played in the village until 1982, when several of the ringleaders moved to the Slovenian capital, Ljubljana.